 3 tablespoons of butter

-1. Start by lining the your cake tin with greaseproof paper.
+1. Start by lining your a hight rimmed spring bottom cake tin with greaseproof paper.

 2. Roughly crush the biscuits and melt the butter.
 Combine and press down into the bottom of the tin.
 Break three eggs and separate the yolks and the whites.
 Reserve the yolks for later.
 Gentling brush the biscuit base with some of the whites.
-This creates a layer that will help to keep the base crispier.
+This creates a barrier that will prevent the cheesecake batter making the base soggy.

 3. Bake in the oven at 180 degrees Celsius for 5-10 minutes until starting to turn golden brown.
 Leave to cool.
 Turn the temperature of the oven down to 120 degrees Celsius.